blumenthal/brics_3d_function_blocks/README.md

 sh start_demo.sh
 ```

 The system will be _initialize_.
-To actually _start_ it got to the web interface at
+To actually _start_ it go to the web interface at
 localhost:8888 and click on all dark green _start_ buttons.